The Word of God and the Tabernacle Menorah

 Vav is a nail and simply means to connect

-Resh is pictured as a mans head indicating first, highest, priority, and is connected to the idea of a person.
-That person on this case is the Lord Jesus Christ.
+Resh is pictured as a man's head indicating first, highest, priority, and is connected to the idea of a person.
+That person, in this case, is the Lord Jesus Christ.
 The Word of God Himself.

 If we combine the picture concepts, we see that ner or lamp, is eternal life connected to the highest most important person.
 Peter declared